nretnilkram/fontstrap/README.md

-# fontstrap v1.2.9
+# Fontstrap v1.2.9

 ### Fontstrap is a combination project where the latest Bootstrap and Font Awesome css versions are combined into a single css file using their SASS versions.
 Currently those versions are:

 * Bootstrap: 4.0.0-beta.2
 * Font Awesome: 4.7.0

-### Some necessary and useful javascript files are also loaded from a single file.
-Those versions are:
+### Additionally some necessary and useful javascript files are also combined and loaded from a single file.
+Those tools and versions are:

 * jQuery: 3.2.1
-* popper-bootstrap.js - generated combination of popper.js version 1.12.5 and bootstrap.js from the 4.0.0-beta.2 build
+* popper.js: 1.12.5
+* bootstrap.js: 4.0.0-beta.2
 * Lodash.js: 4.17.4
-* fontstrap-features.min.js - functionality added for fontstrap suite
+* fontstrap-features.min.js - functionality added for the Fontstrap suite

 ### How to Customize:

 1. Download
-2. Customize SASS files in assets directory
+2. Customize / Add SASS files in assets directory
 3. Compile CSS

 ```